- Average Cost

-Federal Supplemental Educational Opportunity Grants -- These federal grants are awarded to assist undergraduate students with exceptional financial need.
+Federal Supplemental Educational Opportunity Grants (FSEOG) -- These federal grants are offered to assist undergraduate students with exceptional financial need.
 These grants do not prorate, but half-time enrollment is required to qualify for a disbursement.

-Texas Public Education Grants -- These grants are available to both graduate and undergraduate students with demonstrated financial need.
+Texas Public Education Grants (TPEG) -- These grants are designated to pay tuition and fees and are available to both graduate and undergraduate students with demonstrated financial need.
 At least half-time enrollment is required to qualify for a disbursement, and undergraduate grants prorate based on enrollment.

-Mav Grants -- These grants are available to both graduate and undergraduate students with demonstrated financial need who are bona fide Texas residents.
+Mav Grants -- These grants are designated to pay tuition and fees and are available to both graduate and undergraduate students with demonstrated financial need who are bona fide Texas residents.
 At least half-time enrollment is required to qualify for a disbursement, and undergraduate grants prorate based on enrollment.

 TEXAS Grants -- These grants are available to undergraduate students who meet both specific academic criteria as well as demonstrated financial need based on available funding.
 Eligible students must be Texas residents, graduate from a public or accredited private high school in Texas no earlier than Fall 1998 or receive an Associate degree in May 2001 or later, must complete the recommended high school curriculum or its equivalent, and must not be convicted of a felony or a crime involving a controlled substance.

-The priority deadline for first-time applicants is March 15.
-For a complete list of TEXAS Grant eligibility criteria, including the Priority Model Requirements, visit the College For All Texans website.
-Available funding and maximum award amounts are determined by the Texas state legislature.
+You can view our Texas Grant Fact Sheet for a complete list of eligibility criteria, including the Priority Model Requirements.
+Available funding and maximum offer amounts are determined by the Texas state legislature.

 The TEXAS Grant requires students to be enrolled in at least 9 credit hours to qualify for a disbursement.

 Please Note: State grants cannot be combined.
-Your full grant eligibility will be awarded from one state grant fund.
+Your full grant eligibility will be offered from one state grant fund.

-Federal TEACH Grant --These grants are available to students who plan to teach in designated shortage teaching areas at low income Title I schools.
-Students may receive up to $3,736 per year, but the grant reverts to an Unsubsidized Direct Stafford Loan if the teaching obligation is not met.
-Please review our TEACH Grant Fact Sheet for additional information.
+Federal TEACH Grant --This grant is available to undergraduate and graduate students who plan to teach in designated shortage teaching areas at low income Title I schools.
+The student must teach at least four out of the eight years upon graduating or ceasing to be enrolled.
+Students may receive up to $3,764 per year, but the grant reverts to an Unsubsidized Direct Stafford Loan if the teaching obligation is not met.
+For more information, visit the UTA College of Education's Teach Grant webpage.

 State Scholarships, Waivers and Exemptions -- The state of Texas provides additional funds for students in specific situations.
 Please contact the Office of Student Accounts for more information.